Balanceact/Recipie/README.md

 - A footer tag where you list some contact information for yourself _( may be made up information )_.
 Maybe there's a restaurant or pastry shop out there that wants to hire you because your recipe looks so yummy!

 - CSS! _( Wait for this one until after CSS round )_ Styling is important and should be included, and it should be proper.
-Tip is to style your recipe page according to your recipe, i.e. use as a team that the dish goes in, colors and so on.
+Tip is to style your recipe page according to your recipe, i.e. use as a theme that the dish goes in, colors and so on.